mayankdutta/programming_basics/static testing.md

 #### types of reviews
 - **informal review**  peer programmer or tech lead will review the code.
 - **walkthrough** led by author, again informal meeting. author reads the document and his team mates comes up with suggestions or defects.
-- **technical review** team of experts examine technical quality of the artifact & identifies the discrepancies from specs and standards.
+- **technical review** team of experts examine technical quality of the artifacts & identifies the discrepancies from specs and standards.
 - **inspection** led by trained moderator who is not the author, most formal & driven by rules. makes use of entry & exit criteria.
 Inspection report is prepared & shared with the author